There is/are

 - “There are many people here.”

-2.2 Things in a place
+2.2 Saying that something is in a place

 - “There is a shop near my house.”